-Certificate revocation is the mechanism that lets a Certificate Authority declare a certificate invalid before its natural expiry date.
+Certificate revocation is the mechanism that lets a Certificate Authority declare a TLS certificate invalid before its natural expiry date.
 It exists because certificates can be compromised — a private key can leak, a CA can mis-issue, or an organisation can be sold and need to invalidate certificates issued under the old name.
 Revocation is how the PKI ecosystem handles these situations.

 The problem is that revocation checking is fundamentally broken in practice, and has been for most of the history of TLS.
 The mechanisms exist, browsers implement them inconsistently, and the fail-open design decisions made for availability reasons mean that revoked certificates often continue to work.